marcelpetrick/DevNotes/BeenThereSeenThat/20220610_AutomatedMachineLearning/README.md

 * when searching for HP:

 * don't train on the whole dataset
-* don't train all epochs: dependin on problem size and input-size it can take to 2 hours to two months; don't want to use the whole budget; just use a small part of the bduget to get an idea what to do and get
+* don't train all epochs: depending on problem size and input-size it can take 2 hours to two months; don't want to use the whole budget; just use a small part of the budget to get an idea what to do and get
  ![](img26.png)

 * batch processing: train models